UniversityofWarwick/id7/CODE_OF_CONDUCT.md

 Code of conduct
 ===============

-In line with the university's [Dignity at Warwick](https://warwick.ac.uk/services/equalops/findsupport/dignityatwarwick) and related ED&I policies, we expect all contributors to:
+In line with the university's [Dignity at Warwick](https://warwick.ac.uk/services/equalops/findsupport/dignityatwarwick) and related ED&I (Equality, Diversity and Inclusion) policies, we expect all contributors to:

 - Behave in a way that respects the rights and dignity of others
 - Treat others fairly